Rohit5688/playwright-bdd-runner/docs/GETTING_STARTED.md

 ### Best Practices
 1. **Use meaningful scenario names** for better test organization
 2. **Enable auto-discovery** for effortless configuration
-3. **Start with default AI settings** and adjust based on your needs
 4. **Use tags** (`@smoke`, `@regression`) for test filtering
 5. **Regular validation** of settings to catch issues early